apache/incubator-spot/dev/release/README.md

     http://spot.apache.org/
     -----------------------------------

+### **Call for Incubator PMC Vote**

 The second voting is the most important since it is required to get three +1 (Binding) vote from the IPMC members from the Incubator General list to declare an official release.

-Send the vote to the general Incubator list and include the voting results from the dev list.
+Send the vote to the general Incubator list and include the voting results from the dev list as evidence.

     To: general@incubator.apache.org
     Subject: [VOTE] Release Apache SPOT 1.0-incubating